-D-mannose is a naturally occurring sugar that’s closely related to glucose, and I have been using and recommending a white powder called D-mannose for over ten years now in my clinic for UTIs with great success.
-Research has shown that it really works and can help to prevent a UTI very quickly.
-In a study involving more than 300 women with a history of recurrent UTIs, researchers treated the women with either two grams of D-mannose, 50 milligrams of an antibiotic, or no treatment daily for six months.
+D-mannose is a naturally occurring sugar that’s closely related to glucose, and I have been using and recommending a white powder called D-mannose for over ten years now in my clinic for UTIs with outstanding success.
+Research has shown that it really works and can help to prevent a UTI quickly.
+In a study involving over 300 women with a history of recurrent UTIs, researchers treated the women with either two grams of D-mannose, 50 milligrams of an antibiotic, or no treatment daily for six months.

-Just 15 percent of those on D-mannose suffered from recurring UTIs in comparison to 20 percent who were taking antibiotics.
-The big thing is this – those taking D-mannose suffered literally no side-effects in comparison to those on the antibiotics who suffered much more with candida yeast infections.
-Dr. Jonathan Wright from Seattle was among the first doctors to begin using D-mannose for UTIs in the 1980’s, and he found it to be around 85-90 percent effective.
-This is my experience likewise, I started to use D-mannose in the 1990’s and have treated a few hundred patients and it certainly works and is (in my opinion) what you will want to try before you even contemplate antibiotics.
+Just 15 percent of those on D-mannose suffered from recurring UTIs compared to 20 percent who were taking antibiotics.
+The big thing is this – those taking D-mannose suffered literally no side-effects compared to those on the antibiotics who suffered much more with candida yeast infections.
+Dr. Jonathan Wright from Seattle was among the first doctors to use D-mannose for UTIs in the 1980s, and he found it to be around 85-90 percent effective.
+This is my experience.
+Likewise, I used D-mannose in the 1990s and have treated a few hundred patients and it certainly works and is what you will want to try before you even contemplate antibiotics.

-D-mannose works for helping to prevent the onset of a urinary tract infection and is excellent for prophylaxis (prevention) of UTIs in women who are prone to them.
+D-mannose works to help prevent the onset of a urinary tract infection and is excellent for prophylaxis (prevention) of UTIs in women who are prone to them.
 It is also good to treat acute UTIs and is totally safe for women and even children.

-This is simple to explain, more than 90 percent of UTIs are caused by a bacteria called E-coli (Escherichia coli) found in your digestive tract.
+This is simple to explain: bacteria called E-coli (Escherichia coli) found in your digestive tract cause over 90 percent of UTIs.
 The problem of a UTI arises when this bug is found and proliferates in an area where it shouldn’t – your urinary system.
 When normal E. coli gets into your urinary tract and multiplies, you experience the usual signs and symptoms of a UTI:

-The interesting thing about E.coli is that their surface is covered with many microscopic finger-like projections that allow them to easily adhere to the inner walls of your bladder and even work their way up your ureters and kidneys, causing infections their as well.
-Because they cling so well (a bit like Velcro) it is not that easy to wash them away with just plain old urine.
+The interesting thing about E.coli is that the surface of these bacteria are covered with many microscopic finger-like projections that allow them to easily adhere to the inner walls of your bladder and even work their way up your ureters and kidneys, causing infections their as well.
+Because they cling so well (a bit like Velcro) not that easy to wash them away with just plain old urine.
 These minuscule finger-like projections are made of a glycoprotein (an amino acid sugar complex) called lectin, and it is this that makes them very sticky.

-Mannose however binds very well to those lectins (again, like Velcro) and prevents the E.coli from adhering to the walls of your bladder thereby reducing their numbers quite quickly.
+Mannose, however, binds very well to those lectins (again, like Velcro) and prevents the E.coli from adhering to the walls of your bladder, thereby reducing their numbers quickly.
 This will allow the water you drink (you have got that message by now, haven’t you?) to effectively flush out those nasty E.coli.